 Your first step is to talk things through calmly with the deputy or attorney.

-If you can’t sort things out by talking, or if you think what they’re doing needs to be stopped urgently (for example, you think they are committing a crime), you should report them to the organisation that registered the power of attorney or that appointed them as a deputy, guardian or intervener, or controller.
+If you can’t sort things out by talking, or if you think what they’re doing needs to be stopped urgently (for example, you think they’re committing a crime), you should report them to the organisation that registered the power of attorney or that appointed them as a:

 If the person you’re worried about isn’t your attorney or a joint attorney with you, or if you don’t feel comfortable talking to the people involved, just contact one of those organisations directly.